CommandersAct/Platform-Documentation/developers/commanders-tag-gateway.md

-# Commanders Tag Gateway

-# Set up Commanders Gateway
+# Set up Commanders Tag Gateway

 This document is for users who want to deploy **Google Tag Gateway** (via Commanders Act) or its equivalent for other partners (Meta, Bing, Snapchat, Awin, etc.).